 Pressurized air is the preferred method for removing loose debris.
-Direct the air in the opposite direction to the fans air flow.
-Hold the nozzle approximately 6 mm (0.25 inch) away from the radiator fins.
-Slowly move the air nozzle in a direction that is parallel with the radiator tube assembly.
-The pressurized air will remove debris that is between the tubes.
+Direct the air in the opposite direction of the air flow.
+Hold the nozzle approximately 6 mm (0.25 inch) away from the fins.
+Slowly move the air nozzle in a direction that is parallel with the tubes.
+This movement will remove debris that is between the tubes.